lkiesow/matrix-notification/README.md

     # The message to send (optional)
     message: Hello world

-    # An HTML formatted version of the message to send
+    # An HTML formatted version of the message to send (optional)
     formatted_message: Hello <b>World</b>!

     # If to install the matrix-msg binary